nwg/racket-wiki/Home.md

 We plan to replace this eventually with a wiki written in Racket, to which we will migrate the existing content.

-If you're interested in the [Google Summer of Code](http://www.google-melange.com/gsoc/homepage/google/gsoc2012), go to [[this|Summer of Code 2012]] page.
+See the [[Intro Projects]] page if you want to get started on hacking in Racket.

-Also see the [[Intro Projects]] page if you want to get started on hacking in Racket.
+See the [[Artifacts]] page for Racket snippets for specific small tasks.
+Contribute your own!